What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 The Benefits of Tracking Billable Hours

-Billable Hours, Utilization Rate, and Realization Rate
+Utilization Rate and Realization Rate in Billable Hours

 Tracking billable hours is only half the picture.
 The two metrics that tell you whether those hours are actually turning into profit are utilization rate and realization rate.